How To Decorate A Kids Bedroom On A Budget

 You don't need to resort to just painting either, you could create a collage together or even glue down pieces from an old puzzle game that's not being used.

-So there you have it, 5 ways to redecorate your child's room that don't cost the earth yet offer maximum impact.
-You don't need to put off that redecorating, there are always options even for those on the tightest budget.
+So there you have it, 5 ways to redecorate your child's room that are inexpensive yet offer maximum impact.
+You don't need to put off that redecorating, there are always options even for those on the smallest budget.